- High Country Conservation

 #PassGas

-For those curious about induction cooking, the new Inflation Reduction Act includes rebates of up to $840 for electric and induction stoves.
-Locally, the High Country Conservation Center offers rebates of up to $1,000 for locals making the switch from gas to induction.
+For those curious about induction cooking, the Inflation Reduction Act will include rebates of up to $840 for electric and induction stoves.
+Locally, the High Country Conservation Center offers rebates of up to $500 for locals making the switch from gas to induction.
 In the meantime, keep yourself and your loved ones safe by using your kitchen’s vent fan (if you’ve got one) while you’re cooking.

 And if you’re reading this thinking there’s no way you’d give up your gas stove, you might have been duped by the natural gas industry.
 In fact, industry folks and appliance manufacturers have known for over 40 years that gas ranges cause indoor air pollution, and they even developed solutions to mitigate the problem.
 But they never sold the healthier models because there was no demand for them (likely because no one told consumers they should be concerned).
 Now, companies are paying influencers to promote cooking with gas on their social media channels.
 Turns out #CookingWithGas is a real thing.
 Me?
 I’d rather #PassGas.